 This event is for November 29th.
 Tickets for November 28th are available here.

-For some shows you need to buy tickets.
-Any tickets purchased at the door will have a €1.50 surcharge, so save money (and a seat) by booking online now.
+Door sales for any ticketed show will incur a €1.50 surcharge, so save money (and a seat) by booking online now!

 Please enjoy a drink at the bar before and after the show!
 (It’s how we keep the doors open.)